Search by Genre:

 • A Chip Off The Old Block from 1963, a tribute to the Basie band with Blue Mitchell.
 Shirley Scott, Earl May and Al Harewood as well as two previously unissued performances.

 • In Memory Of from 1964 with Blue Mitchell, Curtis Fuller, Herbie Hancock, Bob Cranshaw, Candy Finch and, on several selections, Mickey Roker joining in on congas.
-On CD for the first time.
+On CD for the first time in this collection.

 • Mr. Natural from 1964 with an especially powerful group: Lee Morgan on trumpet, McCoy Tyner on piano, Bob Cranshaw, Elvin Jones on drums and Ray Barretto on congas.
 On CD for the first time.

 • Another Story from 1969 with Thad Jones on flugelhorn, Cedar Walton on piano, Buster Williams on bass and Mickey Roker on drums.
-On CD for the first time.
+On CD for the first time in this clessic collection of jazz albums.

 You hear the word "soulful" a lot when people talk about Stanley Turrentine, and what they really mean is the emotion he expressed through his confident control of every note.
-Turrentine often told the story of being drilled by his musician Dad.
+Stanley Turrentine often told the story of being drilled by his musician Dad.
 He would insist that the young Stanley stand in a corner and play one note endlessly.
 "Did you hear it?" his dad asked him when he was done.
-"Dad, I'm standing right here in the corner," the boy replied.
-Years later, he finally understood the lesson - that there are all kinds of sounds you can make depending on your attack, breath control, bending, and other manipulations.
+"Dad, I'm standing right here in the corner," Turrentine replied.
+Years later, his best albums demonstrate that he understood the lesson - that there are all kinds of sounds you can make depending on your attack, breath control, bending, and other manipulations.

-At a time when musicians began pursuing an astonishing array of disciplines and personal quests, when many regarded "jazz" and "revolution" as interchangeable terms, Turrentine was at the forefront of a group of musicians who believed in melody and song; in extending and interpreting traditions, not in detonating them.
-While his style and ideas were contemporary, his big sound allied him more with some of the grand masters on the instrument.
+At a time when musicians began pursuing an astonishing array of disciplines and personal quests, when many regarded "jazz" and "revolution" as interchangeable terms, Stanley Turrentine was at the forefront of a group of jazz musicians who believed in the best of melody and song; in extending and interpreting traditions, not in detonating them.
+While his style and ideas were contemporary, his big sound allied him more with some of the best grand masters on the instrument as this Mosaic collection demonstartes.

 Read More About Stanley Turrentine: